Masking in Autistic Women; The Ultimate Performance

 Forcing eye contact when they feel it is deemed necessary can be extremely uncomfortable but is also a camouflage technique for those on the spectrum.
 Along with this comes forcing facial expressions to mirror that of their audience.
 Forced eye contact and smiles can come across as strained or perhaps even sarcastic at times.
 The difference is there, even if incredibly subtle.

-Put all these behaviours together and you will find that exhaustion is the least of the individuals worries.
 Bingham Young University (BYU) recently published a study in the journal Autism showing a strong correlation between how much women with autistic traits camouflage and the severity of their mental health concerns.
 Of the 58 women who took part in the study, most of the participants reported masking their autistic characteristics often, which was associated with higher mental health difficulties.
 Of those included in the study, 62% reported depression, 66% stress, 67% anxiety and 62% suicidal thoughts.
 This result points to the fact that masking their true selves, forsaking their own needs, hugely impacts their mental health.

 We know that everyone can mask at times and that masking is not exclusive to those on the spectrum, but why is that autistic women are more likely to mask than autistic men?
 Well, this may come down to societal norms.
 Girls are often encouraged to engage in more social endeavours and boys are encouraged to engage in sport.
 Being pushed into social scenarios and being expected to engage fuels the need to mask.
 It is postulated that girls are inherently more motivated to fit, to belong and to feel as if they are accepted.
 This means that they are less likely to be identified, until the mental strain becomes too much, and their mental health struggles become the paramount concern.